Seattle: Utilities

 Water and electric power are municipal services, provided by Seattle Public Utilities and Seattle City Light, respectively.
 Private utility companies serving Seattle include Puget Sound Energy, which has 150,000 natural gas customers in the city, and Seattle Steam Company, which has a district heating system in Downtown Seattle powered by several steam plants.
 Curbside solid waste, recycling, and composting pickup is outsourced by Seattle Public Utilities to Waste Management, Inc and Recology.
 Non-garbage waste is processed by other companies; since 2015, curbside collection of food waste for composting in Seattle has been mandatory to offer to all households.

 Lumen Technologies (formerly CenturyLink), Astound Broadband (formerly Wave Broadband), and Comcast are the primary providers of telephone, cable television, and Internet service in the city.
 CenturyLink stopped providing cable television service in 2021.

 As of 2023, at least 88% of Seattle's electricity is produced using hydropower, with less than 40% of the hydroelectricity acquired via the Bonneville Power Administration.
 The remaining known electricity sources consist of wind power, nuclear power, and biogas; less than 2% comes from an unidentified source.
 Seattle Public Utilities manages two tap water supply systems on the Cedar River and Tolt River.
 These systems are fed by melted snowpack in the Cascade Mountains over the autumn and winter that fill reservoirs as they melt.
-The city's wastewater system includes 1,422 mi of sewers that reach treatment plants that discharge into Puget Sound; a 485 mi network of separate tunnels for stormwater serve other treatment facilities.
+Seattle's wastewater system includes 1,422 mi of sewers that reach treatment plants that discharge into Puget Sound; a 485 mi network of separate tunnels for stormwater serve other treatment facilities.
 Older areas of the city have a combined sewer system that dumps stormwater and untreated wastewater into Puget Sound during overflow events.